PennyLaneAI/catalyst/FRONTEND.md

 ### Explicit/implicit arguments

-Separating explicit and implicit arguments makes sense when we speak about the Python tracing.
+Separating explicit and implicit arguments makes sense when we argue about the Python tracing.
 In Jaxpr, all arguments are explicit.

 Jaxpr variables holding array dimensions must always present in the same scope with their array